msh100/modem-stats/README.md

 mount that executable to the container.

 ```
-go build -o docsis-stats sh-stats/*.go
+go build -o modem-stats sh-stats/*.go
 ```

-`docsis-stats` should be mounted to the container.
+`modem-stats` should be mounted to the container.

 The Telegraf configuration should then use the `exec` input to call it.

 ```
 [[inputs.exec]]
-  commands = ["bash /docsis-stats"]
+  commands = ["bash /modem-stats"]
   data_format = "influx"
 ```